-22.6.3.1.
-Know Agreement Requirements
+22.6.3.1 Know Agreement Requirements

-All project staff members are required to read and understand the award agreements and any modifications.
-All project managers must know what costs are allowable and appropriate under their awards.
+All project staff members are required to read and understand the award agreements and anymodifications.
+All project managers must know what costs are allowable and appropriate undertheir awards.
 Staff should be particularly attentive to applicable programmatic and administrative requirements for the following:

 - Logical/Results framework.

 - Program implementation plan.

 - Monitoring and evaluation plan.

 - Geographical area of project implementation.

 - Reporting deadlines.

 - Equipment and vehicle purchases or leases.

 - Source and origin of goods and services, if applicable.

-- Competition and minimum bids. - Ineligible and restricted commodities such as pharmaceuticals and fertilizer (for United States Government funds). - Property management and inventory control. - Subcontract and contract provisions, approvals, and advances reporting.
+- Competition and minimum bids.

+- Ineligible and restricted commodities such as pharmaceuticals and fertilizer (forUnited States Government funds).

-22.6.4.
-Work Responsibly!
+- Property management and inventory control.

+Subcontract and contract provisions, approvals, and advances reporting.

+22.6.4 WORK RESPONSIBLY!

-22.6.4.1.
-No Conflicts of Interest
+22.6.4.1 No Conflicts of Interest

 TDEA has many donors, suppliers, other implementation and facilitating partners, and beneficiaries, all of whom are important to our success.
 All of these relationships must be based entirely on fair dealing.
-Professional courtesies can build organizational reputation, but they can also create a perception of conflict of interest that can undermine the integrity of our relationships.
-All persons covered by this Code are required to avoid actions that create actual or potential conflicts of interest.
-In addition, all persons covered by this Code are required to report any conflicts of interest that arise and are in any way connected to TDEA.
+Professional courtesies can build organizational reputation, butthey can also create a perception of conflict of interest that can undermine the integrity of ourrelationships.
+All persons covered by this Code are required to avoid actions that create actualor potential conflicts of interest.
+In addition, all persons covered by this Code are required to are required to report any conflicts of interest that arise and are in any way connected to TDEA.

 What constitutes a conflict of interest or an unethical work practice?
-This is both a moral and legal question, and it is therefore not possible to define all the various circumstances and relationships that would be considered unethical.
-TDEA has the conflicts of interest policy in place which describes in detail the specific situations which results into conflicts of interest and the reporting mechanism for individuals having any actual or potential conflicts of interest connected to TDEA.
+This is both a moral andlegal question, and it is therefore not possible to define all the various circumstances and relationships that would be considered unethical.
+TDEA has the conflicts of interest policy in place which describes in detail the specific situations which results into conflicts of interest and the reporting mechanism for individuals having any actual or potential conflicts of interestconnected to TDEA.
 All the personnel must read carefully and understand the COI Policy of TDEA to avoid any consequences resulting from noncompliance to the policy.

-22.6.4.2.
-Don't Compete with TDEA
+22.6.4.2 Don't Compete with TDEA